-Call statistics matter, but finding out which ones hold weight is key.
+Call center statistics matter, but finding out which ones hold weight is key.

 The way your company handles a support request has lasting impacts.
 Whether a customer has a routine question or is experiencing a more complicated issue, how you respond dictates their impression of you.
 This affects the rest of their lifecycle, including if they want to continue doing business with you and how likely they are to recommend you to others.